luffy2106/bigO_coding/Lecture6_DFS/README.md

 - Need to visit all vertices in the graph/tree.
 - The main focus is to explore as far as possible along each branch before backtracking.
 - Memory usage is a concern, as DFS generally uses less memory compared to BFS.

 Applications:
 - Topological sorting of a directed acyclic graph.
 - Finding connected components in an undirected graph.
 - Solving puzzles like mazes or finding paths in games.

+Decision Factors:
+- Memory Usage: If memory is a limiting factor, consider using DFS.
+- Finding Shortest Path: If finding the shortest path is crucial, BFS is usually the better choice.
+- Exploration Strategy: DFS explores deeply before moving horizontally, while BFS explores neighbor nodes before deeper levels.

 #### Note